This Easy Instant Pot Chana Masala is a delicious and hearty vegetarian dish. It’s a tomato-based Indian chickpea curry with lots of spice!

 - Cauliflower rice

-Storing and reheating chana masala
+Storing and reheating

 Can you freeze chana masala?

-More Instant Pot vegetarian recipes
+More Instant Pot curry recipes

 Meal prep tools for this recipe

-- Order some garam masala spice here
+- Order some garam masala spice here.

 - Grab some glass meal prep bowls if you plan on turning this recipe into your weekly lunches.

-- Freeze this recipe in glass microwave-safe bowls up to 3 months
+- Freeze this recipe in glass microwave-safe bowls up to 3 months.

-Instant Pot Chana Masala
+Easy Instant Pot Chana Masala {Chickpea Curry}

 Ingredients